 - Because the dress will be a thin crepe, stay away from velvet, it will be too heavy looking.

-As for shoes, since the dress will be a rich blue violet (Oh, that just sounds gorgeous!), we suggest that you go with either a black or metallic shoe.
+As for shoes, since the dress will be a rich blue violet (Oh, that just sounds gorgeous!), I suggest that you go with either a black or metallic shoe.
 Depending on the weather and the formality of the party, you can dress it up or down.

 - If you wear sandals, remember, you can’t wear hose.